tox-rs/tox/README.md

 [The Tox Reference](https://github.com/TokTok/tox-spec) should be used for implementing toxcore in Rust.

+Sadly, due to CLA upstream lacks with integrating documentation improvements, so for now [fork](https://github.com/zetok/tox-spec) will have to do.

 If existing documentation appears to not be complete, or is not clear enough, issue / pull request should be filled on the [reference repository] (https://github.com/TokTok/tox-spec/issues/new).